benmomo/scene-datalake-doc/docs/dl_user_guide.md

 After that, youn now log in into the Minio UI with his user and password.
 There is another way, which is the typical way used by applications, and it employs the API.
 The API is S3-compatible.
 Examples are provided via Jupyter Notebook

-## Using Jupyter Notebook (using Minio API)
+## Using the Minio API (Jupyter Notebook)

-There are two common ways to interact with the SCENE Data Lake programmatically using Python:
+There are two common ways to interact with the SCENE Data Lake (Minio) programmatically using Python:

 - **MinIO Python SDK (`minio` package)**: A dedicated library developed by the MinIO team.
 - **Boto3 (`boto3` package)**: Amazon’s official SDK for AWS services, fully compatible with S3 APIs — and therefore also works seamlessly with MinIO.

-In this guide, we will use **`boto3`**, which is a robust, well-documented library and often familiar to developers working with cloud environments.
+In this guide, we will use **boto3**, which is a robust, well-documented library and often familiar to developers working with cloud environments.
 It can be used directly in a Jupyter Notebook to upload, download, and list files in the MinIO-powered data lake.
 In the front-end, just click on the **Example** list: